-FirstLight believes the proposed level of effort is adequate to accurately assess the potential effects of the Projects on water quality in the investigation area.
-The estimated cost for this one-year study is between approximately \$65,000 and \$85,000.
+FirstLight believes the proposed level of effort is adequate to accurately assess the potential effects of the Projects on water quality in the Project area.
+The estimated cost for this one-year study is between approximately \$70,000 and \$90,000.

-In accordance with 18 CFR § 5.15(c), a Study Plan Meeting will be held on May 14, 2013.
-The purpose of the Study Plan Meeting will be to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.
+In accordance with 18 CFR § 5.15(c), a Study Plan Meeting was held on May 14, 2013.
+The purpose of the Study Plan Meeting was to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.